satoshinm/WebSandboxMC/README.md

 Configures the NetCraft web client:

 * `y_offset` (20): height to shift the web client blocks upwards, to distinguish from the pre-generated landscape
+* `allow_anonymous` (true): allow web users to connect without logging in, otherwise a player must first run `/websandbox auth` and click the link
 * `allow_break_place_blocks` (true): allow web users to break/place blocks, set to false for view-only (see also `allow_signs`)
 * `unbreakable_blocks` (`BEDROCK`): list of block types to deny the client from breaking or placing
 * `allow_signs` (true): allow web users to place signs (by typing backquote followed by the text)